 Founded in 1989 by Janna Levitt, FRAIC, and Dean Goodman, MRAIC, and formerly known as Levitt Goodman Architects, LGA Architectural Partners is a 40-person firm based in Toronto, ON.
-LGA’s other two partners, Brock James, MRAIC, and Danny Bartman, have been with the firm since 1996 and 2000 respectively.
+LGA’s other three partners, Brock James, MRAIC, Alex Tedesco and Danny Bartman, have been with the firm since 1996 and 2000 respectively.

 Their portfolio encompasses libraries, galleries and community centres, K-12 and postsecondary projects, and residential projects that include homeless shelters, multi-unit affordable housing, and single-family homes.

 LGA’s design excellence has been recognized with a Governor General’s Medal in Architecture, an RAIC Award of Excellence for Innovation, five Ontario Association of Architects Design Excellence Awards, seven Toronto Urban Design Awards, and nine provincial and national WoodWORKS!
 Awards.

 Recent projects include the McEwen School of Architecture at Laurentian University in Sudbury, ON (2017), Eva’s Phoenix in Toronto (2016), a residence and skills training centre for homeless and at-risk youth, and the Scarborough Civic Centre Branch of the Toronto Public Library (2015).
 They also include the Centre for Native Child and Family Well Being in Toronto (2010) and the 148-square-metre Euclid Avenue House (2006) which Levitt and Goodman designed for themselves as a demonstration project for sustainable urban living.